-If your claim for Benefits is denied, then you have the right to be notified of the denial and to appeal the denial, both within certain time limits.
+Participants have the right to be notified of a denial and to appeal the denial, both within certain time limits.
 The rules regarding denied claims for Benefits under the HRA are discussed below.

 When must I receive a decision on my claim?